bhisaac/5eFP/5eFP-SRD.md

 Ice Trolls share the following characteristics besides those belonging to the troll.
 - **Damage Immunities:** cold

 **Cold Aura.** While it's alive, the ice troll generates an aura of bitter cold that fills the area within 2 squares of it.
 At the start of the ice troll's turn, all nonmagical flames in the aura are extinguished.
-Any creature that starts its turn within 2 squares of the troll takes cold damage.
+Any creature that starts its turn within 2 squares of the ice troll takes cold damage.

 ### Actions